Brooklyn-Style/Magic_Roll/README.md

 - `Backspace` after repeats or if more than 400ms has passed since the last keypress.
 This gets backspace off the pinky and brings up the index's usage a bit.

 #### <ins>*Right Half:*
 Nearly all of the consonants have been placed on this side to minimize outrolls, redirects, and one-handed strings, with the top row being favored to keep scissors low.
-Magic is then used to minimize 2U row jumps like for `WL` and `DW`.
+Magic is then used to minimize 2U row jumps.
+E.g. `WF` → `WL`

 `N` is similar to `H` in that it usually comes before a consonant so it's been placed on the pinky.
-The rest of the letters aren't nearly as unidirectional but even so, they've been arranged for inrolls.
+The rest of the letters aren't nearly as unidirectional but even so, they've been arranged for inrolls as well.

 The `BGK` inner index column puts `NG` on the home row and `BL` on the same row.
 It also achieves the lowest "word effort" on the Cyanophage analyzer compared to other arrangements.
 Even though this placement *does* lose some inrolls, it's better than putting it on the pinky with `P` and `N`.